slawr/vss-otaku/frameworks/data-mesh/applying-data-mesh-principles-to-vss-vdm.md

 As Dehghani has written about the principals in more detail in the public domain for brevity I will only mention their key properties here.
 Her writings are easily consumed and I encourage readers to read them for a more detailed view on data mesh itself [^dehghani-mesh-refs].
 I will concentrate on illustrating them from a COVESA perspective.

 [^dehghani-mesh-refs]: Dehghani wrote two seminal data mesh articles on Martin Fowlers website.
-Starting with ["How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh"](https://martinfowler.com/articles/data-monolith-to-mesh.html) she refined her ideas in the follow up ["Data Mesh Principles and Logical Architecture"](https://martinfowler.com/articles/data-mesh-principles.html).
-From there she greatly expanded upon her thinking in the O'Reilly book ["Data Mesh"](https://www.oreilly.com/library/view/data-mesh/9781492092384/), from which Thoughtworks host the except ["Data Mesh in a Nutshell"](https://www.thoughtworks.com/content/dam/thoughtworks/documents/books/bk_data_mesh_excerpt.pdf).
+Starting with [*How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh*](https://martinfowler.com/articles/data-monolith-to-mesh.html) she refined her ideas in the follow up [*Data Mesh Principles and Logical Architecture*](https://martinfowler.com/articles/data-mesh-principles.html).
+From there she greatly expanded upon her thinking in the O'Reilly book [*Data Mesh*](https://www.oreilly.com/library/view/data-mesh/9781492092384/), from which Thoughtworks host the excerpt [*Data Mesh in a Nutshell*](https://www.thoughtworks.com/content/dam/thoughtworks/documents/books/bk_data_mesh_excerpt.pdf).

 # Principle of Domain Ownership
 Data mesh places data responsibility with the people who are closest to the data to support scaling structure and rapid change cycles.
 To identify the boundaries around which data is decomposed and integrated it looks to business domains, rather than partition around technology.